s-wxy/s-wxy.github.io/_pages/about.md

 ---

 Hi, this is Serene.
-I wrote these memos to remind myself those enjoyable experience, the lessons I learned from work and from life.
+I wrote these memos to remind myself the enjoyable experience I had, the lessons I learned from work and from life.
 Wish you found something interesting :)